 Marin FC Classes

 Each year Marin FC will holds 4 referee licensing classes during the summer.
-The classes are restricted to current and former Marin FC players and a free of cost.
+The classes are restricted to current and former Marin FC players and are free of cost.

 Your 16 digit USSF (US Soccer Federation) number will be mailed to you on your official registration card and certification patch (if it was not given to you in the class).
 You can also log in to your www.cnra.gameofficials.net with the log in you created to register for the referee course to see the status of your registration.
 It often takes months for the new registrations to be processed.
 IN THE INTERMIN, YOU CAN TALK WITH THE CLUBS YOU WANT TO REFEREE FOR ABOUT YOUR PENDING STATUS.